Foreign policy of the second Trump administration: China, Taiwan, and the South China Sea

 President Trump, standing next to C. C. Wei, announced that TSMC is set to invest in the U.S.

 Just before Trump's second inauguration, Vice President Vance and ally Elon Musk each held separate meetings with China's vice president Han Zheng, who was in Washington attending the event as China's paramount leader Xi Jinping's special representative.
-Han's presence at the event was seen by commentators as representative of Xi's interest in strengthening China–United States relations under Trump's tenure.
+Han's presence at the event was seen by commentators as representative of Xi's interest in strengthening relations between the two countries.

 China has supported Trump's efforts to end the war in Ukraine.

 During his 2024 presidential campaign, Trump advocated for a stringent stance against China, proposing tariffs as high as 60% on Chinese goods.
-However, upon assuming office, he implemented a more modest 10% tariff on Chinese imports, while imposing tariffs on goods from traditional allies such as Canada and Mexico.
+Upon assuming office, he implemented a more modest 10% tariff on Chinese imports, while imposing tariffs on goods from traditional allies such as Canada and Mexico.
 Critics argue that this approach has inadvertently facilitated China's expanding influence in Europe and the Global South.
 By alienating key U.S. allies through aggressive trade policies, the administration has created opportunities for China to strengthen its economic and diplomatic ties in these regions, potentially at the expense of U.S. strategic interests.

-In early 2025, the China–United States trade war escalated, with a series of increasing tariffs leading to the US imposing a 145% tariff on Chinese goods and China imposing a 125% tariff on American goods.
+However, in April 2025, Trump increased the tariffs on Chinese goods to 145% which led China to respond by increasing its tariffs on American goods to 125%.
 Trump said the tariffs are intended to pressure China to do more to stop the flow of fentanyl into the US.

 Trump has blamed China for the opioid crisis in the United States.

 Under the directive published by the U.S. State Department in 2025, the Chinese leader (Xi Jinping) should be referred to as "General Secretary of the Chinese Communist Party" (highest position in China), rather than "President of China" reflecting the supremacy of the CCP over China.

 In February 2025, the US State Department website was changed to state that China was trying to "subvert" international organizations and install Chinese Communist Party members in leadership positions.
 A spokesperson of the Foreign Ministry of China responded that these changes were inaccurate and that they "deplore" the changes.

 On February 26, 2025, China accused Taiwan of using its semiconductor sector to gain political favor from the United States.
 Trump criticized Taiwan for its dominance in the U.S. semiconductor industry.
 Taiwan's government responded by emphasizing its commitment to preserving its position as a leader in semiconductor technology.